Queen's Club Championships

-The Queen's Club Championships is an annual tournament for male tennis players, held on grass courts at the Queen's Club in West Kensington, London.
-The event is part of the ATP Tour 500 series on the Association of Tennis Professionals (ATP) Tour.
-It is currently advertised as the "cinch Championships" after its title sponsor.
+The Queen's Club Championships is an annual tournament for men's and women’s tennis, held on grass courts at the Queen's Club in West Kensington, London.
+The event is part of the ATP Tour 500 series on the ATP Tour as well as the WTA 500 series on the WTA Tour (starting in 2025).
+Since 2025, it is advertised as the "HSBC Championships" after its title sponsor.

-Queen's is one of the oldest tennis tournaments in the world, and serves as a warm-up for Wimbledon.
-Andy Murray has won a record five titles between 2009 and 2016.
+Queen's is one of the oldest tennis tournaments in the world, and serves as a grass court warm-up for Wimbledon.

+Andy Murray won a record five singles titles between 2009 and 2016, and a record six championships in total (including one doubles title in 2019).

 History

 Originally known as the London Athletic Club Tournament or officially London Athletic Club Open Tournament established in 1881 at Stamford Bridge, Fulham.
-In 1885 the tournament was given the title of the Championship of London then later London Championships, and it was held on outdoor grass courts.
+In 1885, the tournament was given the title of the Championship of London then later London Championships, and it was held on outdoor grass courts.
 In 1890, the tournament moved to its current location, the Queen's Club and consisted of a men's and women's singles event.
-In 1903 a men's doubles event was added followed in 1905 by the mixed doubles competition.
-In 1915 the addition of a women's doubles event completed the programme.
-The two World Wars interrupted the tournament from 1913 to 1918 and 1940–1946.
-Between 1970 and 1989 the Championships were part of the Grand Prix tennis circuit.
-The women's tournament was discontinued after the 1973 edition and from 1974 until 1976 no men's tournament was held. and by this point the tournament was known as the London Grass Court Championships.
-From 1977 its been called the Queens Club Championships.
+In 1903, a men's doubles event was added followed in 1905 by the mixed doubles competition.
+In 1915, the addition of a women's doubles event completed the programme.
+The two World Wars interrupted the tournament from 1915 to 1918 and 1940 to 1945.
+Between 1970 and 1989, the Championships were part of the Grand Prix tennis circuit.
+The women's tournament was discontinued after the 1973 edition and from 1974 until 1976 no men's tournament was held.
+By this point the tournament was known as the London Grass Court Championships.
+Since 1977, it has been called The Queen's Club Championships.
 The event is currently an ATP Tour 500 series tournament on the Association of Tennis Professionals (ATP) Tour and was upgraded from an ATP World Tour 250 series in 2015.
-The tournament was voted ATP Tournament of the Year for four years consecutively between 2013 and 2014 when it was an ATP 250 tournament and between 2015 and 2016 when it was an ATP 500 tournament.
+The tournament was voted ATP Tournament of the Year for four years consecutively between 2013 and 2014 when it was an ATP 250 tournament, and between 2015 and 2016 when it was an ATP 500 tournament.
 It then won it again in 2018 and 2019.

 During the 2004 singles tournament, Andy Roddick set the then world record for the fastest serve, recorded at 153 mph (246.2 km/h) during a straight-set victory over Thailand's Paradorn Srichaphan in the quarter-finals.

 In 2016, Andy Murray won the singles title for a record fifth time.
 Seven men have won four singles titles; Major Ritchie, Anthony Wilding, Roy Emerson, John McEnroe, Boris Becker, Lleyton Hewitt and Andy Roddick.

+After a 50 year absence, women's professional tennis returned to the Queen's Club in 2025, with the club hosting a WTA 500 tournament in the first week of the grass court season, one week in advance of the men's championship.